-- 8.3.
-The reimbursement for parking, mileage, tolls, ferries, etc., is limited to the amount that would have been allowed for travel to and from airport terminals. - When two or more employees traveling on State business share a privately owned motor vehicle or aircraft, only the owner or custodian of the vehicle or aircraft may claim reimbursement for mileage. - 10.
+- 9. When two or more employees traveling on State business share a privately owned motor vehicle or aircraft, only the owner or custodian of the vehicle or aircraft may claim reimbursement for mileage. - 10.
 Fines, fees, court costs or other expenses related to traffic or parking citations are not eligible for reimbursement unless the traffic citation was issued to the employee while driving a State vehicle when conducting State business and the violation was due to mechanical problems with the State vehicle.
 All mechanical issues with a State vehicle should be reported to ADOA Fleet Management. - 11.
 The State of Arizona provides specific types of insurance coverage for its employees when they travel domestically and internationally.
 The following should be taken into account when operating a vehicle on authorized State business: - 11.1.
 Liability and collision insurance is provided to State employees when operating State-owned vehicles within the course and scope of employment and authorization. - 11.2.
 Employees driving privately owned vehicles are required to provide their own liability and collision insurance. - 11.2.1.
 Excess liability coverage is provided for employees driving a privately owned vehicle driven within the course and scope of employment and authorization. - 11.2.2.
 Collision coverage is not provided for privately owned vehicles, even when operated within the course and scope of employment and authorization. - 11.3.
 When renting or leasing a vehicle to be used for State business: - 11.3.1.
 Liability insurance should not be purchased. - 11.3.2.
-Collision damage waiver coverage: - 11.3.2.1.Should not be purchased-and expenditures for same should not be reimbursed-when the vehicle is to be used within the State. - 11.3.2.2.
-Should be purchased when the vehicle is to be outside the State. - 11.4.
+Collision damage waiver coverage: - 11.3.2.1.Should not be purchased-and expenditures for same should not be reimbursed-when the vehicle is to be rented for use within the State or is to be rented from a rental service under State contract. - 11.3.2.2.Should be purchased when the vehicle is to be rented for use outside of the State from a rental service not under State contract. - 11.4.
 Employee owned property (including privately owned vehicles) is generally not insured by State coverage. - 11.5.
 Before operating an aircraft for or on authorized State business, all pilots should contact Risk Management, which must approve each application before coverage is provided.

-Topic 50 Travel Issued 01/28/19 Section 70 Special Travel Circumstances and Issues Page 6 of 9
+Topic 50 Travel Issued 07/29/19 Section 70 Special Travel Circumstances and Issues Page 6 of 9